 Our commitment to language instruction, cultural exploration and analysis provides students with solid and rigorous language training as well as a deep understanding of Chinese culture, history, politics, economic transformation, society, and lifestyle.
 The program offers various courses, from elementary to advanced, in Mandarin Chinese.
 Through analyzing a variety of cultural products, practices, and perspectives, students develop their critical thinking skills, open-mindedness, and cultivate cultural awareness that prepares them to approach other cultures and communicate in the real-world, as global citizens.

-- Mandarin Chinese is the official language for China, Taiwan, and Hong kong.
-And is prevalent in many overseas Chinese communities in countries such as Malaysia, Singapore, Indonesia, Thailand, US, Brunei, Philippines, and Mongolia.
+- Mandarin Chinese is the official language for China, Taiwan, and Hong Kong.
+And is prevalent in many overseas Chinese communities in countries such as Malaysia, Singapore, Indonesia, Thailand, the US, Brunei, Philippines, and Mongolia.

 - China is the second-largest economy in the world.

 - Its population accounts for 18.4% of the world’s total population as of 2019.

 - Mandarin Chinese is spoken by one out of every 6 people in the world!

 - Mandarin Chinese is ranked as the second most important business language in the global market.